FarmBot-Docs/farmbot-express/v1.1/assembly/assembly-prep.md

 slug: "assembly-prep"
 ---

+# Installation tips

+Watch the short video below to understand how to provide power, water, and an internet connection to your FarmBot in a safe a reliable way.

+{% include youtube.html id="6Ov1Uw1KJ-0" %}

-FarmBot Express and Express (XL) come 95% pre-assembled in the box, so assembly of the actual machine will only take about 1 hour.
+Because FarmBot Express and Express (XL) come 95% pre-assembled in the box, assembly of the actual machine will only take about 1 hour.
 The following documentation pages provide step-by-step instructions for each part of the assembly process.
 Alternatively, you may watch this unboxing and assembly video:

 {% include youtube.html id="cotIwIyNE4k" %}